HARZ NARROW GAUGE RAILWAYS

 of the train returning from the

 summit of the Brocken.
-Drei Annen
+Drei

-Hohne is 15km from Wernigerode
+Annen Hohne is 15km from

-and 19km from the summit of the
+Wernigerode and 19km from the

-Brocken.
-It not only serves as the
+summit of the Brocken.
+It not only

-passing point for trains working on
+trains working on the

-the Brockenbahn but is also the
+Brockenbahn but is also the

 junction with the Harzquerbahn